 The deer lose their shabby winter coats and shine with health.
 The stags' new antlers are covered in "velvet".
 They are least active in the middle of the day and enjoy snoozing in the sunshine, but if it's too hot they head for the hills to avoid insects.
 Sometimes on sunny evenings they bathe in the sea.

 The calves are born in mid-June.
 The hinds keep them hidden in bracken and are fiercely protective.
 The new-born calves have white spots on their backs.
 The previous year's calf will often remain close to its mother.

 By August the stags' antler growth is complete.
 Generally, for each year of its age a stag acquires a couple more points or tines on its antlers, although after its prime, the points decline.

-In early September stags start to congregate around the golf course and village for the rut.
+In early September stags start to congregate for the rut.
 The first roarings are heard.
 Stags' necks thicken and become shaggy.

 Rut behaviour includes:

 - Fraying- stags thrash trees with their antlers to remove the velvet